d2207197/confect/README.rst

    $ export PYTHONPATH=.
    $ python your_application.py

-Here's an example of complex configuration loading.
+The code in the section `Initialize Conf object`_ is a simple example that loads only through module importing.
+Here's an much more complex example that demostrates how to dynamically select and load configurations.

 .. code:: python